saumya-shivam/state_vector_simulation/README.md

 # State vector simulation of a quantum state

-With an emphasis on subsystem measurements.
+Created with an emphasis on subsystem measurements.
 Capabilities include application of one and two qubit gates, evolution under a brick-work random circuit, mid-circuit measurements, and computing properties of the state such as entanglement entropy.

 ## Examples

-Currently includes an exampling (examples/measurement_induced_transition.ipynb) illustrating the competing effects of evolution under a random quantum circuit and measurements.
+Currently includes an example ([examples/measurement_induced_transition.ipynb]) illustrating the competing effects of evolution under a random quantum circuit and measurements.

 ## Updates coming up :